 Dna Mutation Are Passed On To Cells Progeny

 DNA mutations, alterations in the nucleotide sequence of an organism's genetic material, are fundamental to evolution and can profoundly impact cellular function.
-A critical aspect of these mutations is their heritability—the ability to be passed on to subsequent generations of cells, known as progeny.
-This heritability plays a pivotal role in various biological processes, including development, disease, and adaptation.
+On the flip side, a critical aspect of these mutations is their heritability—the ability to be passed on to subsequent generations of cells, known as progeny.
+This heritability plays a important role in various biological processes, including development, disease, and adaptation.

 Understanding DNA Mutations